careerbuilder/DataScienceAPIDocumentation/SemanticOverrides.md

 ###HTTP Method DELETE

-Removes and override for the specified user_id, term, language, taxonomy, and enrichment combination.
+Removes an override for the specified user_id, term, language, taxonomy, and enrichment combination.
 The Semantic Search API will return its default behavior for this user_id/language before this override was added.
 Since this endpoint modifies override state, it is restricted to certain OAuth client ids.
 For questions about access, send an email to
 DataScienceApplicationDevelopment@careerbuilder.com